Paying off a mortgage early – your options

 If you’re 55 or over, another option could be to use your pension tax-free lump sum to pay off your mortgage.
 It’s usually possible to take up to 25% of your pension fund free of income tax (capped at £268,275).
 However, it’s really important to consider the longer-term repercussions of drawing a lump sum from your pension.
 The smaller your pension, the less income it will generate; this may be insufficient to fund your desired lifestyle in retirement.
 Making a large withdrawal could be particularly risky if your investments have fallen in value.
 You could end up depleting your pot too quickly and running out of money in retirement.

-Make sure you speak to a financial adviser about the impact that a pension withdrawal could have on your plans for the future.
+Make sure you speak to a wealth manager about the impact that a pension withdrawal could have on your plans for the future.

 Next steps